650 Reynolds Alley

 Students typically receive admissions decisions within eight weeks of submitting a completed application.
 This includes receipt of all transcripts and recommendations.

 Absolutely.
 Career changers often find that social work is exactly what they have been looking for in a professional experience.

 As a career changer you have three admissions options:

 Because we review each application on an individual basis, we cannot tell you which of these options would be best.
-However, if you have questions, feel free to contact MSW Recruiter Kyle Murray.
+If you have questions, feel free to contact MSW Recruiter Kyle Murray.

 Many of our students work in addition to attending graduate school.
-We recommend that full-time students, along with part-time students in their second and third years, limit work to 20 hours per week to allow for sufficient time to complete field work and course assignments.
+We recommend that full-time students, along with part-time students in their second and third years, limit work to 20 hours per week to allow sufficient time for field work and course assignments.

 Yes.
 Students graduating from the MSW Program feel that the coursework prepared them well for the licensing exam.
 We also offer exam preparation seminars during the semester before graduation.